Crystal Frasier: Early life

-Crystal Frasier grew up in small town in Florida, where she spent her spare time watching television, reading, and playing with her Ninja Turtles or stuffed animals.
+Crystal Frasier grew up in a small town in Florida, where she spent her spare time watching television, reading, and playing with her Ninja Turtles or stuffed animals.
 In elementary school, she started writing stories and drawing comics, continuing this in junior high school, where she drew comics for the school's newspaper.

 She unexpectedly fell into role-playing games when she mail-ordered Teenage Mutant Ninja Turtles and Other Strangeness, thinking it was a novel, only to discover it was the RPG created by Palladium Books.
 From there, Frasier started playing other role-playing games created by Palladium, and eventually started playing Dungeons & Dragons.

 In high school, she wrote Sailor Moon fan fiction, began running a gaming blog, and wrote her first paid article for a fan magazine published by Palladium Books.
 When Palladium dropped her as a freelancer, Frasier decided to concentrate on art rather than writing.

 She graduated from the Art Institute of Seattle and the New College of Florida.